EmpSwarup/fullstack-todo-list/README.md

-# Full stack todolist app --- UNDER DEVELOPMENT ---
+# Full stack todolist app

+A fullstack todolist app made using Next JS and SQL for database.

 ## Getting Started